5 Ways Onboarding Can Improve Company Culture

 If you are doing an in-person onboarding for new employees, plan for a team or new hire lunch.
 This way, new hires can get to know other employees in a more comfortable setting.

 Building connections also include introducing new hires to executive and senior leaders at your company, if possible.
-Schedule senior leaders to speak and answer questions during the onboarding process and highlight their vision for the company.
+Schedule senior leaders to speak and answer questions during the onboarding program and highlight their vision for the company.

 This helps to foster a sense of open communication between the lower and upper levels of management.
 This is a great, easy way to improve company culture through the onboarding process.